Trump urges states to consider opening schools before summer

 “It’s good the president understands that reopening society and the economy hinges on successfully and safely reopening schools,” said Randi Weingarten, the union’s president.
 “But the question should not be whether we open schools, but how we do it safely.
 COVID-19 is a terrible virus that has already taken too many lives, and, in the absence of a vaccine, there is no magic wand or magic elixir as the president would have us believe.”

-If schools reopen too quickly and end up spreading the coronavirus, schools could find be held legally liable, said Francisco Negrón, chief legal officer for the National School Boards Association.
+If schools reopen too quickly and end up spreading the coronavirus, they could be held legally liable, said Francisco Negrón, chief legal officer for the National School Boards Association.
 And while coronavirus cases have been mild among U.S. children, many schools have students with medical conditions that could make them vulnerable, he said.

 “The foremost concern for schools is going to be safety of their students and safety of their employees,” Negrón said.

-Note: This story has been corrected to show later during Trump’s call with governors, Colorado Gov. Jared Polis said some of his state’s schools hoped to reopen for small groups of students.